viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

-Did I do something to annoy you during mikado, tuesday
+Did I do something to annoy you during mikado, Tuesday

 Bro i think you need to chill, everything is fine no need to hold it iside forgert and move on,